farmerbb/Taskbar/README.md

 #### Freeform window mode (Android 7.0+)

-Taskbar lets you launch apps in freeform floating windows on Android 7.0 (Nougat).
+Taskbar lets you launch apps in freeform floating windows on Android 7.0+ (Nougat).
 No root access is required.
-Android 8.0 (Oreo) is also supported via an adb shell command.
+Android 8.0+ (Oreo) is also supported via an adb shell command.

 Simply follow these steps to configure your device for launching apps in freeform mode:

 1. Check the box for "Freeform window support" inside the Taskbar app
-2. Follow the directions that appear in the pop-up to enable the proper settings on your device
+2. Follow the directions that appear in the pop-up to enable the proper settings on your device (one-time setup)
 3. Go to your device's recent apps page and clear all recent apps
 4. Select an app using Taskbar to launch it in a freeform window